NNPDF/nnpdf/doc/sphinx/source/n3fit/methodology.rst

-This will produce for instance the plot of the PDF model below, and can also be used to plot the neural network model, the momentum sum rule model, and the model containing everything that is illustrated above.
+This will produce for instance the plot of the PDF model below, and can also be used to plot the neural network model, and the momentum sum rule model.

 .. image::
     figures/plot_pdf.png